falcosecurity/falco-talon/README.md

 * Before: `false`
 * Parameters:
   * `gracePeriodSeconds`: The duration in seconds before the pod should be deleted.
 The value zero indicates delete immediately.
+  * `ignoreDaemonsets`: If true, the pods which belong to a Daemonset are not terminated.
+  * `ignoreStatefulsets`: If true, the pods which belong to a Statefulset are not terminated.
+  * `minHealthyReplicas`: Minimum number of healthy pods to allow the termination, can be an absolute or % value (the value must be a quoted string).

 ### `kubernetes:labelize`